sukeniklab/CHE600/Class_03-Linux_I/README.md

 ```

 Unless otherwise noted, the main storage is under the root directory (```/```).
 This has 2 TB of available space.

+3. Beyond disk storage, the system has other resources like memory and cache.
+To view the usage here, use the ```top``` command.
+The top command in Linux is a system monitoring tool that displays real-time information about system processes and resource usage.
+It provides a dynamic, real-time view of system activity, including CPU usage, memory usage, and process information.
+Press ctrl+c to exit the viewer.

+4. If you want to see who else is logged in and working on the server, you can do so with the ```who``` command.
+Redirect the output of this command to a file called ```"who.txt"```